United States Submarine Operations in World War II

 United States Submarine Operations in World War II by Theodore Roscoe is a classic history of the role of the United States Navy submarines in World War II, earning him the title of "grandfather" of World War II American Submarine historiography.
 Because the book was written shortly after the war, later scholars have found errors or omissions in its facts.
 Nevertheless, the book's sweeping narrative maintains it as a classic text in the American submarine force; excerpts are often read at ceremonies where submariners earn their Submarine Warfare insignia.

 After World War II, John M. Will of the US Navy Bureau of Personnel hired Roscoe to reduce Richard Voge's 1,500-page Operational History of the submarine war to publishable size.
 His resulting book was published in 1949 by the U.S. Naval Institute, Annapolis, Maryland.
 "It is a truncated version of the Operational History (sometimes reproduced word for word)...the Operational History in more manageable form."
-The work was further condensed in paperback by Bantam Books as Pig Boats.
+The work was further condensed in paperback by Bantam Books as Pig Boats: The True Story of the Fighting Submarines of World War II.